Approval process overview

 New modules: are proposed by the STSEC and approved by the PAG.

 Module amendments: are approved by the STSEC and reported to FTSEC via the Report of STSEC business.
 If the proposed amendments include changes to the module learning outcomes, credit level or weighting you may need to propose a new module instead.
-Please speak to your Quality Assurance team (QAT) faculty contact who will advise on the proposal.
+Please speak to your faculty portfolio manager who will advise on the proposal.

 Quality Check and Review